Explore generative AI

 1. At the top of the chat pane, use the New chat (💬) button to restart the conversation.
 Then enter a new prompt, such as What was ENIAC? and view the response.

-2. In the pane on the left, in the Instructions text area, change the system prompt to You are an AI assistant that provides short and concise answers using simple language.
-Limit responses to a single sentence.
+2. Start a new chat, and then in the pane on the left, in the Instructions text area, change the system prompt to You are an AI assistant that helps people find information about computing history.
+IMPORTANT: You must answer concisely with a single paragraph.

 3. Now try the same prompt as before (What was ENIAC?) and review the output.